-THE IMPACT OF COVID-19 ON SPORTS SPONSORSHIP
+THE IMPACT OF COVID-19 ON SPORT SPONSORSHIP

-In our latest alumni guest article, class of 2007 alumni Claudio Ballor shares how COVID-19 is impacting the sports sponsorship world, discusses the rise of eSports during this time of crisis, and encourages us all to remember ‘it won’t be dark forever’.
+In our latest alumni guest article, class of 2007 alumni Claudio Ballor shares how COVID-19 is impacting the sport sponsorship world, discusses the rise of eSports during this time of crisis, and encourages us all to remember ‘it won’t be dark forever’.

-When I agreed to write an Alumni Guest Article for AISTS, I thought I would be writing about dealing with sponsorship for a sports marketing start-up and the differences from a multinational agency.
+When I agreed to write an Alumni Guest Article for AISTS, I thought I would be writing about dealing with sponsorship for a sport marketing start-up and the differences from a multinational agency.
 But then the world went upside down, and somebody rebooted the planet we used the know.
 One of the first to realise this was the people I work and live with – Italians.

 I have had the unfortunate opportunity to see first-hand the impact of COVID-19 on our personal and working lives.
 There is a surreal silence in the streets here, broken only by the sounds of ambulances and the giant efforts hospital personnel are making to try and save as many patients as possible from this invisible enemy.